 This focus on growth reflects an overall uptick in optimism since the end of 2020, with 86% of businesses in the East feeling optimistic about their revenue growth prospects over the next six months – an eight percentage point increase compared to December last year.

-James Brown, Partner and Practice Leader at Grant Thornton UK LLP in the region, said: “Government support has been vital during the pandemic, yet we can see that the region’s businesses are starting to look longer term, prioritising incentives and investment that support growth, with less reliance on government handouts.
+“Government support has been vital during the pandemic, yet we can see that the region’s businesses are starting to look longer term, prioritising incentives and investment that support growth, with less reliance on government handouts.